 Initiatives to secure reparations for slavery date back to founding of the United States but remain controversial.
 Recently, municipalities across the U.S. have proposed policies to address the multigenerational harm inflicted upon Black residents.
 However, these policies vary substantially as some believe reparations can mitigate historical injustices while others view them as merely symbolic.
 This paper employs a mixedmethods research design to move beyond hypotheticals and latent opinions to address real policies and the public response.
 Thus, we lay the foundation for future scholarship aimed at understanding and studying reparations policies.
 Drawing from 41 in-depth interviews with residents of Evanston, Illinois—the first U.S. municipality to pass a publicly-funded reparations program—we highlight policy attributes that shape whether individuals support or oppose reparations.
 We use these interviews to construct a conjoint experiment fielded in the 2022 Cooperative Election Study.
 White Republicans remain strongly opposed to reparations.
 Meanwhile, White Democrats support reparations policies that mirror Evanston’s housing program while Black Americans support more ambitious proposals, including cash payments.

 I explore how traumatic events by state agents impact local Black political participation in the United States.
 Trauma, collective memory, and Black neighborhood politics are at the core of the dissertation project.
 I focus on one traumatic event in particular, fatal killings of unarmed Black Americans by police officers, and assess the impact of these killings on Black local political participation.
-I build upon Harris (2006) model of the evolution of collective memory and its impact on collective action as it pertains to the contemporary Black Lives Matter social movement.
+The dissertation builds upon the Harris (2006) model of the evolution of collective memory and its impact on collective action as it pertains to the contemporary Black Lives Matter social movement.

 Powered by GoDaddy